Home Mr Old Man Do Bills of Lading Need to Be Numbered 1/3, 2/3, 3/3 and Show Total Weight?

 The bill of lading presented:

-1. Bill of lading does not indicate “First, Second and Third Original” nor show numbering such as 1/3, 2/3, 3/3, therefore a full set of originals is not evidenced.
+1️⃣ The bill of lading does not indicate “first, second and third original” nor show numbering (1/3, 2/3, 3/3), therefore a full set is not evidenced.

 Are these discrepancies valid?